tschaub/karma-phantomjs-shim/readme.md

 # karma-phantomjs-shim

-Provides Function.prototype.bind when running tests in PhantomJS
+Provides `Function.prototype.bind` when running tests in PhantomJS 1.x.

 ## Use